 Two properties that have been identified as possible sites for affordable housing include the Charman Creek / Inglis Trail lands (in which a portion of the land could be designated to the Affordable Housing Project), and the lands at 571 Shaw Road.

 At this time, the Town and Sunshine Coast Affordable Housing Society are exploring options and concepts to see which site would be the most appropriate, as only one of these sites would be used.
 The Town and Society have worked with a local architect to see what a project could look like.

 Click here to view the poster boards from the Open House, which include the proposed housing concept.

 Click here to view and print the feedback form.
 We ask that all comments be submitted to the Town by June 30, 2017.
 Hard copies of the feedback form are available at the front counter of Town Hall.

 The Town has been working with the Sunshine Coast Affordable Housing Society on the development of affordable rental and / or ownership single family homes.
-The project is in its early stages with a feasibility study underway.
 Below you can find more information on this initiative.

 Sunshine Coast Affordable Housing Society

 The Sunshine Coast Affordable Housing Society was incorporated in October 2015, in response to recommendations from the Sunshine Coast Affordable Housing Committee.
 The Sunshine Coast Affordable Housing Society is a group of local residents with experience and interest in housing.